 Gozo Channel Ferry

-Whether you are on a scheduled bus or a coach tour, you will arrive at the recently rebuilt ferry terminal at Cirkewwa, in the extreme north-west of Malta.
+Whether you are on a scheduled bus or a coach tour, you will arrive at the modern ferry terminal at Cirkewwa, in the extreme north-west of Malta.
 There is no ticket office here, as you buy your return ticket when you get to Gozo.
 Simply enter the terminal and walk onto the ship, or at busy times you will have to queue inside the long corridors (where unfortunately you can't see anything) until the ferry is ready for boarding.
 The service generally runs every 30 or 45 minutes, depending on season.
 The timetable is available on the Gozo Channel website or at the ferry terminal.
 The crossing takes about half an hour.

 The operator of the service is called Gozo Channel and they have three ships named Ta' Pinu, Gaudos, and Malita, delivered in 2000, 2001 and 2002 respectively.
 On board the vessel there are drinks and refreshments available, and you can either stay inside or there is plenty of space on the open decks to enjoy the view.
 En route don't forget to look out for the island of Comino (on the right going towards Gozo).

 Arriving at Mgarr Harbour on Gozo you will find another modern ferry terminal.
 The ticket office is to the left of the exit doors and it's a good idea to buy your return ticket on arrival to use when you come back (you can leave it until you come back, but there is more likely to be a queue).
 The return fare for foot passengers is €4.65 and is valid on any ferry sailing; children aged 3 to 12 pay €1.15.
 Fares for vehicles and Gozo residents can be found on the Gozo Channel website.